 Inside, the living room faces a fantastic view down the steep slope and up the next rise, while the bedroom behind likewise looks out on the forest surroundings but without being visible from the ground below.
 Long windows along each side provide nearly 360-degree perspectives on what lies on all sides.

-With little space there is insight is naturally given over toe must-have functions and a modest community space – the roof-topping terrace provides supplemental square footage for outdoor dining and stargazing on a nice night.
+With little space there is insight is naturally given over toe must-have functions and a modest community space – the roof-topping terrace on this modern treehouse provides supplemental square footage for outdoor dining and stargazing on a nice night.